-Staffing problems have persisted.
-Most pressing has been the department's difficulty in retaining qualified staff.
-In recent years, the turnover rate has been high.
-Out of 86 staff employed in the Social Work title on November 22, 1989, 12, or almost one out of every seven, had left by September 1990, a 13.9 percent turnover of line social work staff in a ten- month period; out of 49 staff employed in the Social Work title on August 5, 1996, 13 had left the department by August 18, 1997, a turnover rate of 26.5 percent in a one-year period.32 In 2001, the turnover rate for MSW staff was 34 percent; in 2002, the figure was 22 percent; and in 2003, 17 percent.33 The turnover rate decreased after salaries were raised to levels competitive with voluntary hospitals and other city agencies.
+In recent years, retaining qualified staff has continued to be a problem.
+Out of 86 staff employed in the Social Work title on November 22, 1989, 12, or almost one out of every seven, had left by September 1990, a 13.9 percent turnover of line social work staff in a ten- month period; out of 49 staff employed in the Social Work title on August 5, 1996, 13 had left the department by August 18, 1997, a turnover rate of 26.5 percent in a oneyear period.32 In 2001, the turnover rate for MSW staff was 34 percent; in 2002, the figure was 22 percent; and in 2003, 17 percent.33 The turnover rate decreased after salaries were raised to levels competitive with voluntary hospitals and other city agencies.
 During the period January 25 - June 2, 2005, there was no turnover of line social work staff.34

-Broad banding, that is, performance of identical duties by multiple titles, also continues to pose challenges for the department.
-Although nurses no longer are employed as social work providers, other non-social work staff, such as community liaison workers, social health technicians, case workers, and addiction counselors, continue to provide a wide range of psychosocial services.
-In March 1996, out of a total staff of 171, there were 31 caseworkers, 13 community liaison workers, 8 addictions counselors, and 2 social health technicians providing clinical care.35 In June 2005, nine years later, the department continued to employ 22 caseworkers and 13 addictions counselors in various clinical roles.36 One social worker recalled sharing an office with a community liaison worker and then later with a caseworker, both of whom, working under the supervision of a professional social worker, interviewed patients, completed psychosocial assessments and performed other clinical tasks.37 Regarding the utilization of non-social work staff, the Social Work Department found that given the size of the department and the scope of its mission, a "skilled mix of titles" was required to provide a sufficiently wide range of services to meet the psychosocial needs of the patients.
-According to the social work department's staffing plan, "Differential utilization of social work staff and the range of their roles and activities are based upon the scope of the individual clinics ... as well as the specific needs of clinical service areas and special populations."38 Thus, non-social work staff members continue to be assigned to the medical and emergency departments, inpatient services, ambulatory care, maternal/child health service, and substance abuse services, depending on the needs of the patient population.39.
+Other non-social workers besides nurses have also been assigned to perform social work tasks.
+Non-MSW (Masters in Social Work) staff, such as community liaison workers, social health technicians, case workers, and addiction counselors, had in recent years provided direct care for patients.
+In March 1996, out of a total staff of 171, there were 31 caseworkers, 13 community liaison workers, 8 addictions counselors, and 2 social health technicians providing clinical care.35 In June 2005, nine years later, the department continued to employ 22 caseworkers and 13 addictions counselors in various clinical roles.36 One social worker recalled sharing an office with a community liaison worker and then with a caseworker, both of whom, working under the supervision of a professional social worker, interviewed patients, completed psychosocial assessments and performed other clinical tasks.37

+Regarding the utilization of non-MSW staff, the Social Work Department explained that given the size of the department and the scope of its mission, a "skilled mix of titles" was required to provide a sufficiently wide range of services to meet the psychosocial needs of the patients.
+According to the social work department's staffing plan, "Differential utilization of social work staff and the range of their roles and activities are based upon the scope of the individual clinics ... as well as the specific needs of clinical service areas and special populations."38 Non-MSW staff members are still assigned to the medical and emergency departments, inpatient services, ambulatory care, maternal/child health service, and substance abuse services, depending on the needs of the patient population.39.

-Another enduring feature of the social work department has been the cultural diversity of the staff.
+Reflecting the diversity of the patient population has been the ethnic and cultural diversity of the staff.
 In January 2002, the languages spoken with in the social work department in addition to English were as follows: Yoruba, Swahili, Hausa, Arabic, Hebrew, Cantonese, Mandarin, Taishanese, Fukonese, Tagalog, Hindi, Punjabi, Urdu, Italian, Polish, Russian, French, Ukrainian, Creole, Spanish.40 In addition to performing their other duties, many of these staff persons proficient in languages beside English volunteer their services as translators, providing an invaluable service for those patients whose primary language is not English.
-In the pediatric/newborns service alone, in 2004, between 52 and 71 percent of the cases in any one month needed interpreter service.
-Among these cases, 721 required a Spanish-speaking interpreter, 403 a Mandarin-speaking interpreter, and 27 a Bengali interpreter.41
+In the pediatric/newborns service alone in 2004, between 52 and 71 percent of the cases in any one month needed interpreter service.
+Among these cases, 721 required a Spanish-speaking interpreter, 403 a Mandarin- speaking interpreter, and 27 a Bengali interpreter.41